tuanxuan123/ijkplayer/android/readme.txt

 android project

-videoplayer project is the same with ijkplayer
+using android studio to open videoplayer project

-/demo shows how to use videoplayer
+videoplayer is the project which using the ijkplayer's code to build videoplayer.so and uses vulkan to draw video.